RahulRajSvt/Airflow_Store_Daily_Sales_Summary/README.md

 - **MySQL**: A robust relational database management system that stores and manages data related to store transactions and analytics.

 ## Architecture
-The Adbhut project is built on a modular architecture, comprising three main components:
+The AirFlow Store Sales Daily Summary Project is built on a modular architecture, comprising three main components:
 - **Docker Containers**: Each component of the system (Airflow and MySQL) operates within its own container, ensuring isolation and reliability.
 - **Airflow**: Manages and automates workflows, ensuring tasks are executed in a timely and organized manner.
 - **MySQL**: Serves as the backbone for data storage, holding essential information about transactions, profits, and other metrics.